 For instance, though many people know it’s illegal to text while driving (in many states), many do not understand the very real dangers of distracted driving.
 Hopefully, this post will clarify why certain rules and regulations exist, and how your compliance can help prevent dangerous or even fatal accidents.

-Here Are The Top 25 Causes of Car Accidents
+Here Are The Top 25 Causes of Car Accidents in 2021

 1. Distracted Driving

 Distracted driving is the number one cause of car accidents in the U.S. each year, and though it is a recognized issue, it is becoming increasingly worse.

 Distracted driving includes, but is not limited to, texting while driving, operating another handheld device while driving, driving with the music blaring, talking to backseat passengers while driving, eating while driving and more.

 Be smart when behind the wheel, and keep all senses attuned to the task at hand.